 As stated above, fascia is supposed to create a frictionless surface to allow structures, like joints, to move freely without pain.
-Inflammation can damage the surface of fascia; subsequently, scar tissue is formed in order to repair the damaged issue.
-The scar tissue, also known as adhesions, can sometimes cause abnormal attachments between body tissues, preventing the structures from functioning properly and eventually cause pain.
+Inflammation can damage the surface of the fascia; subsequently, scar tissue is formed in order to repair the damaged tissue.
+The scar tissue, also known as adhesions, can sometimes cause abnormal attachments between body tissues, preventing the structures from functioning properly and eventually causing pain.

 What are adhesions?

 Adhesions, more commonly known as scar tissue, are tiny strands of collagen that form during the healing process.
 They can form after any kind of trauma or injury such as inflammation, surgery, radiation therapy, or infection.
 You may have even formed adhesions when you fell off your bike as a child.
 Since everyone has developed adhesions throughout their life without even noticing, they usually don’t cause any issues.
 However, many people suffer from conditions caused by adhesions.

 Fascial adhesions can restrict blood supply and damage nerves, leaving you with chronic pain and dysfunction.
 One of the most common conditions caused by fascial adhesions is carpal tunnel syndrome.
 Caused by repetitive strain, nerve pain develops in many people who spend long periods at the computer.